The Smothers Brothers mark their CBS firing 50 years ago

 The duo has stepped out of retirement to commemorate the day 50 years ago when CBS canceled their show over their political impudence.

-Tom and Dick Smothers — aged 80 and 82 respectively — reunited Monday for several appearances at the National Comedy Center in Jamestown, New York.
+Tom and Dick Smothers — aged 80 and 82 respectively — reunited Monday for several appearances at the Chautauqua Institution and the nearby National Comedy Center in Jamestown, New York.

-“It’s really an honor to be honored in this way,” Tom Smothers told The Associated Press on the eve of the center’s events.
+“It’s really an honor to be honored in this way,” Tom Smothers told The Associated Press on the eve of the events.
 “At least we’re both alive and not having someone speak for us.
 We can mumble our own way through.”

 The two discussed their firing in an onstage discussion and later unveiled a display of archival material they donated to the center, including their iconic red suit jackets, Tom’s guitar and Dick’s bass, scripts and creative papers, and legal documents.